Sleep deprivation in higher education: Relationships

-Sleep deprivation has been found to effect mood as well.
+Sleep deprivation has been found to affect mood as well.
 This effect is most pronounced in those that are consistently partially sleep deprived, which is the case for many college students.
 A meta-analysis of several studies regarding sleep deprivation suggests that the effects of partial sleep deprivation are underestimated.
+Sleep problems and/or sleep deprivation have been shown to decrease functional emotional regulation and impair emotion generation.
+It can also decrease our levels of empathy and ability to react, making us more prejudiced when tired.

 Academic

 GPA

-Inadequate sleep has been shown to affect student’s GPA by up to a .02 drop for every night of the week a student sleeps poorly.
+Inadequate sleep has been shown to affect student's GPA by up to a .02 drop for every night of the week a student sleeps poorly.
 Students who obtained 9 hours or more of sleep received a GPA of 3.24.
 Meanwhile those who had 6 hours or more of sleep received a 2.74 GPA.
 Among first-year university students, their GPA decreases by 0.115-0.132 for every hour that their sleep schedule is shortened.
 The effects of poor sleep are similar to that of binge drinking or abusive relationships on students' GPA along with their likeliness to drop one or more classes.
 The previously mentioned symptoms of inadequate sleep contribute to the drop in GPA.
 Consequences span from lack of focus to decreased motivation which leads to less hours of studying.

 Students with sleep disorders are more likely to not perform well academically.
 Students with a GPA of 2.0 or lower were at a higher risk for sleep disorders.
 30% of those who received positive results for obstructive sleep apnea were at risk for academic failure.
 Obstructive sleep apnea has shown to influence cognitive function in both children and adults.
 Other sleep disorders also present a higher risk for academic failure: 22% of those with insomnia, 21% with restless leg syndrome/periodic limb movement disorder, 26% with circadian rhythm sleep disorder, and 21% with hypersomnia.

 Social withdrawal

 Sleep deprivation may lead to social withdrawal due to increased feelings of loneliness and social isolation.
-Social interaction is an important part of the lives of students in higher education to remain emotionally stable.
+The less sleep we get, the less we want to socially interact.
+However, social interaction is an important part of the lives of students in higher education to remain emotionally stable.
+Intrapersonal distress and self-reported loneliness have been linked to worse sleep quality.
 Over 64% of students in a 2017 study surveying 48,000 college students stated that they had felt lonely in the past year.
+Loss of sleep leads to a neural behavioral phenotype of social withdrawal and loneliness that can be easily perceived by others, in turn making one more lonely.
 The lack of social interaction has also been linked to higher levels of anxiety and depression, which can negatively affect students.
-Social withdrawal also negatively affects college students’ social lives because when they feel drowsy they are less likely to seek out new experiences, which is an integral part of a student’s time in higher education.
+Social withdrawal also negatively affects college students' social lives because when they feel drowsy they are less likely to seek out new experiences, which is an integral part of a student's time in higher education.